 As a paying Perdoo customer, we do not store any of your card information on our servers.
 We use Stripe and ChargeBee to handle this, both companies dedicated to storing your sensitive data on PCI-Compliant servers.

 We have two-factor authentication (2FA) and strong password policies for all services that our employees use.
-These include Slack, Intercom, AWS, Heroku, GitHub, Google.
+These include Slack, Intercom, AWS, Heroku, GitHub, and Google.
 We also encrypt the hard drives on all the laptops used within Perdoo by our employees.

-There is only one employee with access to the production databases: Our CTO.
+There is only one employee with access to the production databases: our CTO.
 This is purely for Engineering purposes and access times are kept as low as possible.